 How is addressable geofence advertising different

 Geo-targeting?
 Geofencing?
 Addressable geofencing?
-What’s the deal with all of these, and how is addressable geofencing different?
+What’s the deal with all of these kinds of advertising, and how is addressable geofencing different?
 For digital advertising novices, it’s easy to get these confused, they’re all different, but they’re still related.

 Geo-targeting is for advertisers going after a much broader group of consumers.
 Usually, geo-targeting ads will target zip codes, cities, states, or even countries.
 Geo-targeting advertising campaigns are often attractive to smaller businesses because of their lower costs.

 Geofencing refers to predetermined geographical locations that businesses target.
-Once a person’s mobile device enters a geofence, the device’s Wi-Fi or Bluetooth signal is detected and then triggers a message that delivers to their phone.
+Once a person’s mobile device enters a geofence, the device’s Wi-Fi or Bluetooth signal is detected, which then triggers a message that is delivered to their phone.

-Addressable geofencing is similar to the other two, but addressable geofencing is a whole new ball game.
+Addressable geofencing is similar to the other two, but addressable geofencing is a whole new ballgame.
 With addressable geofencing, an advertiser places a geofence around a specific address.
 Unlike traditional geofencing that mostly targets mobile devices, addressable geofencing broadens advertising reach to all CTV devices at an address.
-This grants targeting of audiences with more specific demographics and extends reach.
+This enables targeting of audiences with more specific demographics while extending its reach.

 Advanced conversion tracking metrics